Apply For a Dog License

 What does dog license funding do?

-Revenue from dog license sales funds the work of dog wardens.
+Revenue from dog license sales fund the work of dog wardens.
 They protect all dogs and puppies in kennels.
 They shut down bad actors and puppy mills.
 They keep dangerous dogs monitored and off the street.
 This keeps our communities safe.

 The money alllows dog wardens to: